GameTL/Tinapat-Ros-Robot-Humble/setup/ssh.md

 I expect this to be use in the most basic system so no beautiful code block.

-sudo mv /etc/init/ssh.conf.back /etc/init/ssh.conf
-sudo start ssh
+sudo apt-get install openssh-server sudo systemctl enable ssh sudo systemctl start ssh